Purp1eW0lf/Blue-Team-Notes/README.md

 I'd reccomend [REMnux](https://docs.remnux.org/), a Linux distro dedicated to malware analysis.
 If you don't fancy downloading the VM, then maybe just keep an eye on the [Docs](https://docs.remnux.org/discover-the-tools/examine+static+properties/general) as they have some great malware analysis tools in their roster.

+I'd also reccomend [FlareVM](https://github.com/mandiant/flare-vm), a Windows-based malware analysis installer - takes about an hour and a half to install everything on on a Windows VM, but well worth it!

 ## Rapid Malware Analysis

 <details>